Monday, 18 February 2013

-The Grauniad, that unbiased and agenda-free source of "consensus science"
+The Grauniad, that unbiased and agenda-free source of "consensus science" tells us that

 The dried urine of the African and Asiatic mammal is helping to reveal key markers in the planet's environmental past.